-The three supporting religious leaders worked extensively for interfaith dialogue and turning religion into a uniting factor, and regarding the DOP, they effectively utilized the characteristic of religious ambiguity.
-Nevertheless, the main conclusion of the research is that even the religious leaders who supported the DOP used religious methods that preserve and even inflame conflict, rather than methods that create religious reconciliation, and thus the agreement's development into a process of reconciliation was also prevented from their side.
-The atmosphere of suspicion and distrust, alongside the implicit or explicit aspiration for a future complete victory despite the temporary compromise, are substantial flaws especially in the positions of Sheikh Darwish and Sheikh Falouji.
-Secondly, the discourse of the three religious leaders is fundamentally identical and based primarily on a realistic political approach.
-It seems they internalized the secular and pragmatic nature of the DOP, and despite their religious stance that could have been harnessed for peace - as Sheikh Darwish partially expressed - they judged the agreement according to its own terms, such as in-group interests, achievements, control, borders, security, sovereignty and resources.
-This discourse is flawed and lacks the spiritual essence whose role is to strengthen the political peace process and build it into an inclusive process of reconciliation, including interfaith peace.
+Nevertheless, this study has saliently shown that even those religious leaders who supported the DOP used religious methods to preserve and even inflame conflict rather than create religious reconciliation, hindering the reconciliation process on their side.
+The atmosphere of suspicion and distrust, alongside the implicit or explicit aspirations for a long-term, zero-sum victories despite temporary compromises, are substantial weaknesses here, especially in Darwish and al-Falouji.
+The discourse of these three religious leaders is in essence the same and based primarily on a realism.
+It seems they internally accepted the secular and pragmatic nature of the DOP and, despite their religiosity that could have been harnessed for peace, as Darwish partially expressed it, they judged the agreement on its own terms with regard to community interests, achievements, control, borders, security, sovereignty, resources, and so on.
+This produced a flawed and insufficiently spiritual discourse to further the peace and reconciliation process, including interfaith harmony.

-However, it is important to understand that in the complex reality of societies mired for decades in an ongoing existential identity conflict; the high presence of religious barriers to peace in this conflict; and the danger of delegitimization of their views and personas by radical religious leaders, even moderate religious leaders cannot suddenly present a substantive religious position supporting a peace process and the concessions and compromises included in it.
-Reliance on practical justifications is the only possible way in such a complex situation to gradually establish their position, which, although partial, is an important milestone on the journey to prove that the values of religion and sanctity do not contradict the values of peace and reconciliation.
-Perhaps in the future, proper management of a political peace agreement backed from the outset by the broadest possible religious support, and leading to a significant interim period in which extensive and sincere educational and explanatory efforts are made in both societies, will further prove that religion and peace complement each other.
+However, in the complex reality of societies mired for decades in existential identity conflict, with salient religious barriers to peace and the danger of their delegitimization by radical preachers, moderate religious leaders cannot suddenly conjure up a religious basis for supporting a peace process and the concessions and compromises included in it very easily.
+Reliance on practical justifications is their only possible route to gradually establish their position and prove that the values of religion and sanctity do not contradict those of peace and reconciliation.
+Perhaps future management of such political peace agreements, backed from the outset by the broadest possible religious support, will lead to concerted and sincere interim educational efforts in both communities to prove that.

 Bibliography